Gudolv/dat250oblig1/dat250-expass3.md

 I had no technical problems installing MongoDb.
 It was an annoyance that MongoDB had been removed from the offical repositories [wiki](https://wiki.archlinux.org/title/MongoDB), but I choose to install **mongo-db-bin** package.
 This seemed to work very well for the experiment.

+However this made manualy verifying the package more difficult.
+In the end I choose to just follow the example from the webpage.

 ## Validation

 As I installed it through a package manager, I didn't have installationfiles to validate.